XsLangley/CoCoS-AAAI2022/README.md

 >CoCoS can be easily extended to a wide range of GNN-based models with little computational overheads.
 >Extensive experiments show that CoCoS considerably enhances typical GNN models, especially when labeled data are sparse in a graph, and achieves state-of-the-art or competitive results in real-world public datasets.

-A preliminary version of our paper can be found in the directory `./paper/AAAI2022_CoCoS.rar` The formal published version of our paper will be available soon on the AAAI library.
+A preliminary version (including supplementary materials) of our paper can be found in the directory `./paper/AAAI2022_CoCoS.rar`

+The paper is now publicly accessible in the AAAI 2022 webpage: [click here](https://aaai-2022.virtualchair.net/poster_aaai4316).

 ## Cite This Work
 ```